pandrr/PloopyThumb-SizeAndBTU/Vertical_Tiltbase/Readme.md

-Tiltbase for an almost vertical tilt of the Ploopy Thumb
+# Tiltbase for an almost vertical tilt of the Ploopy Thumb

+Added 2 holes for 5x1mm round magnets.